7orivorian/7orivorian/README.md

 ## What I Know

-I pride myself in being able to learn anything, so here are my favorite development tools.
+I specialize in frontend development using React, TypeScript, & Sass, but that's not my only area of expertise!

 ### 📜 Languages